blowdart/idunno.Bluesky/readme.md

 * [Microsoft.IdentityModel.Tokens](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) - used to extract the expiry date and time of the JWT tokens issued by Bluesky.
 * [DnsClient](https://dnsclient.michaco.net/) - used in Handle to DID resolution.

+### External analyzers used during builds
+* [DotNetAnalyzers.DocumentationAnalyzers](https://github.com/DotNetAnalyzers/DocumentationAnalyzers) - used to validate XML docs on public types.
+* [SonarAnalyzer.CSharp](https://www.sonarsource.com/products/sonarlint/features/visual-studio/) - used for common code smell detection.

 ### External build &amp; testing tools

 * [xunit](https://github.com/xunit/xunit) - used for unit tests.
 * [NerdBank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) - used for version stamping assemblies and packages.
 * [DotNet.ReproducibleBuilds](https://github.com/dotnet/reproducible-builds) - used to easily set .NET reproducible build settings.
-* [DotNetAnalyzers.DocumentationAnalyzers](https://github.com/DotNetAnalyzers/DocumentationAnalyzers) - used to validate XML docs on public types.
 * [ReportGenerator](https://github.com/danielpalme/ReportGenerator) - used to produce code coverage reports.
 * [JunitXml.TestLogger](https://github.com/spekt/junit.testlogger) - used in CI builds to produce test results in a format understood by the [test-summary](https://github.com/test-summary/action) GitHub action.